andox/heat-pump-pilot/README.md

   `price_history_window` is the last 24/48/72 hours of observed prices.
   Non-positive prices are ignored and a small floor is used to avoid skew.
 The window length is controlled by **Price baseline window** in the options flow.
+Classification can also apply an **Absolute low-price threshold**.
+When set, any current price at or below the threshold will never classify above `normal`.
+Set it to `auto` to use the median of the last 30 days of observed prices, or `off` to disable the hybrid cap.
+On a fresh install, the `auto` threshold may be `None` until enough history is available; the cap is disabled until the history builds.

 Price-aware penalties only apply when `price_ratio > 1.0` (current price above baseline).
 The ratio is capped (default `3.0`) before applying the curve, and all curves are